 The biggest reason is not only to make sure your students are where they need to be, but to check yourself as the teacher.
-I realized, even after our very first Musical Ladder Test, that I teach every student differently.
+I realized, even after our very first Acheivement Test, that I teach every student differently.
 At first thought, I panicked.
 I was like on my gosh, I'm not teaching every student the same or equally.
 But when I really thought about it, I realized that every student is, in fact, different and respond to teaching in many different ways.
-With this one test, I was able to check my myself and think about my methods of teaching to help change and improve how I teach!
+With this one test, I was able to check my myself to help modify and improve how I teach per student!

 Lastly, testing helps you and your students move forward.
-Maybe our student missed a lot of the questions, maybe they got every single one correct.
-Either way, testing provides a basis for where your student is and what they should know to help further their knowledge of music.
+Maybe a student missed a lot of the questions, maybe they got every single one correct.
+Either way, testing provides a basis for where your student is and provides a system to help further their knowledge of music.
 For example, your student could be in Lesson Book: Level 3, but maybe they didn't understand the content as well as you had thought.
 It let's you know that they may need to review Leeson Book: Level 2.
-All in all, knowing your students are and understanding what they know and having knowledge of where your students are on the music education spectrum is a major key for student success!

 Photo by Jacqueline Waters Photography